levibostian/iOSBlanky/README.md

 - Make a new git tag off of `master`.
 Beta releases have the git tag form: `0.2.1-beta` where production have form `0.2.1`.
 - Push the new git tag to GitHub via `git push --tags`.

+Deployments are done using Fastlane.
+Beta releases are sent to TestFlight for testers of your app to use.
+Production apps are a little more complex to work with.
+Here are the steps to work with them:
+1. Travis will run to build the app, upload it to Apple's App Store for processing, upload metadata, and then it will be done.
+2. You need to check your email.
+Wait until you get notified about the app being done processing.
+3. Login to your Apple Developer account and view the meta data of the app.
+Since the metadata is uploaded and screenshots are generated on the CI server before upload, it's good to have someone view the results to make sure it all looks good.
+3. Run `bundle exec fastlane submit_prod_release` to submit the latest build to Apple.

 - [Danger](http://danger.systems/ruby/) - Bot that looks over pull requests and makes sure you do not forget to complete certain tasks.

 Configure: